 Kitchen Extraction fans that create a vacuum to expel fumes and smoke, can also get clogged by fats, oils and grease.
 This not only creates the risks of a fire but also significantly diminishes their efficiency.
 The grease extract systems usually run through the entire length of a building, so unmaintained ductwork can lead to fire spreading through the whole premises putting every occupant in serious risk.

 We take great care to clean the canopies by hand using the most effective chemicals to remove all grease and buildup in the exhaust system.
-We then apply polish to give a pristine finish and further protection from rust or corrosion.
 Any cleaning done near electrical wirings, such as fan modules, is done by dry cleaning.
+We then hand polish the canopy to give a pristine finish and further protection from rust or corrosion.

 of Grease Production